Refugees of the Syrian civil war in Lebanon: Public opinion

 Resentment among the general Lebanese public toward Syrian refugees is exacerbated by rising prices and unemployment, as Lebanese families are paying directly for the Syrian crisis.
 This holds particularly salient in communities in the Beqaa Valley and the north of the country, which historically were economically marginalized and underdeveloped with respect to social services and infrastructure.

 A 2013 poll in Lebanon found that 52% of respondents believed that Syrian refugees threatened national security and stability, and 90% of respondents believed that the Syrian conflict hindered the Lebanese government's ability to protect its citizens.

 Recruitment into armed groups

 Militants are often mixed in with refugee flows into Lebanon near the Lebanon-Syria border.
 As such, there have been reports of militant groups recruiting fighters from Lebanon's refugee populations.

 Some Syrian refugee camps in Lebanon have served as bases for jihadist groups fighting in Syria.
-Between 2014-2015, Sunni jihadists affiliated with Jabhat al-Nusra (now Hayat Tahrir al-Sham) reportedly attacked Shi'a Lebanese groups on several occasions.
+Between 2014 and 2015, Sunni jihadists affiliated with Jabhat al-Nusra (now Hayat Tahrir al-Sham) reportedly attacked Shi'a Lebanese groups on several occasions.
 Further, ISIS was believed to be recruiting Syrian youth in Lebanon, taking advantage of their anger and disillusionment.

-On September 19 and 25, 2014, the Lebanese army raided several refugee camps and arrested refugees for alleged acts of terrorism.
+On 19 and 25 September 2014, the Lebanese army raided several refugee camps and arrested refugees for alleged acts of terrorism.